tamariam/Kiddie-Corner/README.md

 ![logout-page](/docs/features/sign-out-message.png)

-- More extensive account functionalities were implemented in the previous project (Project 4).
+- More extensive account functionalities were implemented in the previous project [Project 4](https://tamariamrestaurant-d81c96b3d785.herokuapp.com/).
 To avoid duplicating efforts and to focus on new features, the decision was made to prioritize other aspects of the project while maintaining essential account management capabilities.

 ## Delivery Banner